modernben/forge-docs/1.0/resources/databases.md

 - MariaDB (10.3)
 - Postgres (12)

-As part of the provisioning process, Forge will automatically install the chosen database server and create a default `forge` database, `forge` user, and a long, random password.
+As part of the provisioning process, Forge will automatically install the chosen database server and create a default `forge` database, `forge` user, and a secure, random password.
 The database password will be shown upon creating the server alongside the root password and will also be emailed to you.

 If you decide not to install a database as part of the provisioning process but later decide you need one, you have two options: